LLNL/Silo/docs/Chapter2-Section3.md

   Multi-block neighbor connectivity information describes the details of how different blocks of a multi-block mesh abut with shared nodes and/or adjacent zones.
   For a given block, multi-block neighbor connectivity information lists the blocks that share nodes (or have adjacent zones) with the given block and then, for each neighboring block, also lists the specific shared nodes (or adjacent zones).

-  If the underlying mesh type is structured (e. g.
-  DBPutQuadmesh() calls were used to create the individual mesh blocks), multi-block neighbor connectivity information can be scalably represented entirely at the multi-block level in an `MRG` tree.
+  If the underlying mesh type is structured (e.g. `DBPutQuadmesh()` calls were used to create the individual mesh blocks), multi-block neighbor connectivity information can be scalably represented entirely at the multi-block level in an `MRG` tree.
   Otherwise, it cannot and it must be represented at the individual block level in the `MRG` tree.
   This section will describe both scenarios.
   Note that these scenarios were previously handled with the now deprecated `DBPutMultimeshadj()` call.
   That call, however, did not have favorable scalaing behavior for the unstructured case.

-  The first step in defining multi-block connectivity information is to define a top-level `MRG` tree node named "neighbors.
-  " Underneath this point in the `MRG` tree, all the information identifying multi-block connectivity will be added.
+  The first step in defining multi-block connectivity information is to define a top-level `MRG` tree node named "neighbors."
+Underneath this point in the `MRG` tree, all the information identifying multi-block connectivity will be added.

   Next, create a groupel map with number of segments equal to the number of blocks.
   Segment i of the map will by of type `DB_BLOCKCENT` and will enumerate the neighboring blocks of block i.